fynnfluegge/monet.nvim/README.md

 }
 ```

-## ✨ Contribtung
+## ✨ Contributing

 If you are missing a plugin integration don't hesitate to open an issue or raise a PR.
-Any kind contribution is highly appreciated!
+Any kind of contribution is highly appreciated!